 edo bites

-Now open at The Grove & Palisades Village
+Now open at the Palisades Village

 My favorite day of the week has always been Sunday, in part because it’s a day off from work, but most importantly because Italian Sundays are rich with food and culture.
 After going to church on Sunday morning, where my friends and I would socialize and play, we would say our goodbyes and go to our respective homes where our mothers and grandmothers would be preparing Sunday lunch.
 In my case, I also knew that before sitting down to enjoy this most important meal of the week with all of my family, my father Giorgio would take me to Bar Principe to get fresh traditional pastries to enjoy as our dessert.
 For me this was everything.
 Although I enjoyed eating all of the savory food, I always looked over to the serving table at home where the paper tray filled with cannoncini, bignes, meringhe, and tartlets shined and patiently waited to be eaten.